johnroutledge/milestone-project-4/README.md

 ***

 ## Testing

 Due to the amount of information regarding testing, it has been detailed in the following separate [file](readme/testing/TESTING.md).

-NOTES:
-To login to the live version with all privileges, the following details should be used:
-* User Name: admin
-* Password: jiira123

 To test the card payment (hosted by Stripe) on the checkout page, the following should be used:
 * Card number: 4242 4242 4242 4242